enasequence/read_docs/submit/reads/webin-cli.md

 A sequence read submission consists of the following files:

 - 1 manifest file
-- 1 BAM file, 1 CRAM file, or 1-2 Fastq files
+- 1 BAM file, 1 CRAM file, 1-2 Fastq files or multiple fastq files

 ### Manifest file

-The manifest file has two columns separated by a tab (or any whitespace characters):
+The manifest file has two columns and can be submitted in plain text format where the columns are separated by a tab (or any whitespace characters), or in JSON format where the columns are separated by a colon:
 - Field name (first column): case insensitive field name
 - Field value (second column): field value